Oven Baked Bone-In Pork Chops

 • Brown Sugar

 My family enjoys tender pork chops.
-For more bone-in chops recipes, be sure to check out Fried Pork chops, creamy pork chops, and pork chops and rice.
+For more bone-in pork chop recipes, be sure to check out fried pork chops, creamy pork chops, and pork chops and rice.

 The Best Pork Chops for this Recipe

-There are several cuts of pork chops that will work for this recipe.
-I usually find center cut pork chops on sale at the grocery store and use them.
-Thin pork chops, thick-cut pork chops, or even thin or thick boneless pork chops will work for this easy dinner recipe.
-Of course, the cooking time may vary according to the thickness of the meat.
-So adjust your cooking time accordingly.
+Several cuts of pork chops will work for this recipe.
+I usually find bone-in center-cut pork loin chops about one and a half inches thick on sale at the grocery store and use them.
+Thin, thick-cut, or even boneless pork chops will work for this easy dinner recipe.
+Of course, the cooking time may vary according to the thickness of the meat, so adjust your cooking time accordingly.

 Pork chops are baked in an uncovered baking dish.
-An 8″ x11″ baking dish or a 13″ x 9″ baking dish will work nicely to bake the chops.
+Depending on the number and size of your pork chops, an 8 ” x 11″ baking dish or a 13″ x 9″ baking dish will work nicely.
 I sometimes use a cast iron pan, and this works well.

 Baked Bone-In Pork Chops on a plate with yellow rice and text overlay.